 We’re proud to be your local full-service car repair and maintenance shop with two convenient locations in Warsaw.
 We also have free pick-up available with our Boggs Driver service for oil changes and preventative maintenance.

-No appointment is necessary for oil changes at Boggs Pit Stop, but if you’d like to schedule an oil change or any other car repair or maintenance services at Boggs Automotive, click below to give us a call.
+No appointment is necessary for oil changes at Boggs Pit Stop or Boggs Automotive, so you can just stop by!
+If you’d like to schedule any other car repair services, just click below to give us a call.